Frequently Asked Questions

 How can I access funding?

-I’m thinking about buying an electric car.
-Where can I find information about charging at home?
+I'm thinking about buying an alternative fueled vehicle.
+Where can I find more information about available vehicles?

 How do I find electric vehicle charging stations?

 You can use Google Maps to find charging stations in California.
 Also, the U.S. Department of Energy's Alternative Fuels and Advanced Vehicle Data Center offers an easy-to-use station locator for finding electric vehicle charging sites.

 The US Department of Energy's Alternative Fuels and Advanced Vehicle Data Center offers an easy- to-use station locator for finding biofuel, CNG, E85, Hydrogen, LNG and propane stations as well as electric charging sites.

 How do I contact the ARFVTP if I have more questions?

 Email your questions to the ARFVTP at AB118@energy.ca.gov